uofu-emb/rtos/labs/2.mocking/README.md

 #endif
 ```

 The preprocessor is a powerful tool.
 It can be used to provide alternate implementations, change behavior for different runtime or platforms, disable or enable functionality, add debugging and tracing facilities.
-As with any powerful tool you can also shoot yourself in the foot.
+As with any powerful tool, you can also shoot yourself in the foot.

 ### Activity
-In the `uart_hello.*` files, a functions is defined which uses a UART device.
+In the `uart_hello.*` files, a function is defined which uses a UART device.
 It echoes back any character received (in uppercase), until a newline character is received.

 1. Use the preprocessor to conditionally control the implementation of the system uart functions.
     1. Define new functions `test_uart_out` and `test_uart_in` in your header file.
 Wrap them in a conditional, testing for the definition of TESTING_ENV.